 From rocky mountain runs to muddy spring trails, we tested the best trail running shoes for every use and budget.

-Our team tested shoes on all manner of runs.
 From rocky scrambles to mellow hikes to the Leadville 100, we’ve worn these trail shoes through rain, summer heat, and everything in between.
 And while there isn’t a single perfect shoe for everyone, we’ve categorized our top picks to help you find the best fit.

 Scroll through to see all of our recommended buys or jump to the category you’re looking for: